-San Diego County sees hundreds of bicycle accidents each year.
+San Diego County sees hundreds of bicycle accidents each year, making bicycle accident statistics an important resource for riders and drivers alike.
 Based on California Highway Patrol’s Statewide Integrated Traffic Records System (SWITRS), which tracks vehicle, bicycle, and pedestrian collisions, more than 700 bicycle accidents occur annually in San Diego County.

 Here are some key statistics (2018–2025):